Welcome to Information Security Help

 My name is Siggi Bjarnason, and I am the founder of Infosec Help.
 You can read all about me on the Biography page.
 As you will learn there, I have been involved with computers since the very early days of personal computing.
 Recently I was working on my Master of Science in Cybersecurity and Information Assurance, which deals with online safety and how to secure computer systems, and I noticed a trend in the industry I did not like.
 The industry seems to be driven by instilling fear, uncertainty, and doubt (or FUD) into the general population.
 All of it seems to boil down to "Warning!
 Your life, your house, your family could be at risk!
 Buy Product X to keep you safe!"
 The reality is that, yes, we are living in scary times, and if you are not careful, it is easy to be scammed or tricked into doing something you regret.
 However, to stay safe, you need to understand the threats and know how to handle them.
 No product is going to just automatically keep you safe.

-The other part of the problem is that much of training is again focused on FUD, a strict arbitrary and condescending doctrine which helps no one.
+The other part of the problem is that much of training is again focused on FUD and preaching, a strict arbitrary and condescending sermon doctrine which helps no one.

 This is where my new venture comes in.
 My goal is to develop training that is accessible to everyone.
 Not just computer experts or the rich and famous, but everyone that uses computers regularly.
 As you know, that smartphone you're holding as well as iPad's and tablets are modern miniature computers.
 If you shop online, bank online, use Facebook, Twitter, and other social media, you are my target audience.
 The less you know about those things, the more you will get out of my training, but all skill levels, abilities, and walks of life are welcome.
 There will be times in my training where you'll go, "I knew that!" and this is a good thing - and by design.

 I'm still in the early stages of developing the content.
 I just wanted to get this site started up and explain what I'm working on.
 I plan to start by writing a book on the topic, then develop both online and in-person classes.
+If there is interest, I'd be willing to do live online course as well, in some sort of webinar format.
 There will also be blog posts.
-Due to logistical issues with travel and such, in-person classes will only be offered in and around Seattle, WA, which is why I also plan on offering online classes.
-All the details on this have yet to be worked out, the entirety of my plan as I know it at this point is laid out here.
-I will update this page as I figure out more details, including a timeline.
+In-person classes will be offered in and around Seattle, WA.
+In-person classes outside the Seattle area are not out of the question, traveling expenses and logistics make it a much more difficult proposition.
+My high-level goal is to have this all completed by the end of 2019.